-Five Safety Management Capacity Building Workshops will be delivered in 2019 to provide an opportunity for States to develop their capacity to effectively implement and operate a State Safety Programme.
+Seven Safety Management Capacity Building Workshops were delivered in 2019 to provide an opportunity for States to develop their capacity to effectively implement and operate a State Safety Programme.

 The Safety Management Training Programme (SMTP) has been updated to reflect Amendment 1 to Annex 19 and uses a blended training approach combining e-learning and a hands on practitioner’s course.

 The iStars Analysis Workshop introduces the use of ICAO's iStars collection of safety and efficiency datasets and web applications.

 The implementation of SSP and SMS can be supported by the use of tools that can enhance the efficiency and effectiveness of safety management activities.